Suundumused/DATABASE_REST_EXAMPLE/README.md

 <p>*Keep the file's structure for each method.</p>
 <h4>Editing database</h4>
 <p>*Create csv_file: touch.json file already has a ready example in the "content" key of how columns and lines will be structured.</p>
-<p>*Add/Edit -- line/column in csv_file: nano.json file: Change value of key "method" to PUT, if key "line" is 0, new column will be created, key
+<p>*Add/Edit -- line/column in csv_file. nano.json file: Change value of key "method" to PUT, if key "line" is 0, new column will be created
-  "column" is column name.
+  and the value assigned to the row, key "column" is column name.
 If line is greater than 0, it will replace the value of the specified line and column, if the column does not exist, it will automatically create new column and assign value in the line, if the line does not exist either, a new one will be created.</p>
+<p>*Remove -- line/column in csv_file. nano.json file: Change value of key "method" to DELETE, If the key line has value 0, The entire column specified
+  "column" will be deleted and all values.
+If the line key is greater than 0, it will delete the value of the specified line and column.</p>
 <p>*Start from __init__.py</p>